nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 <h2> Okay, So What? </h2>

-The Lego men were not trying to be deceptive.
+The robots were not trying to be deceptive.
 Each autonomous agent told us what it honestly thought it should do in order to fix the system.
 As far as they could see, everything was fine when we asked them.